AsciiMetric/MetricX/README.md

 ## About MetricX

-MetricX is a modular, open-core platform developed to facilitate the integration and creation of digital twins, as well as to support the evolution toward Industry 5.0.
-It offers a unified approach for the management, extraction, and enhancement of CAD, PLM, and XR data, enabling interoperability between physical and digital assets for advanced industrial and engineering use cases.

-This repository is provided as a resource to enable testing and benchmarking of MetricX modules, and to transparently communicate selected performance reports for each open module of the solution.
-No proprietary, confidential, or client data is included; only safe, anonymized, or synthetic examples are provided.
+MetricX is a next-generation, modular LLM solution designed to automate, standardize, and enhance the integration of industrial data across CAD, PLM/PDM, and XR ecosystems.
+Built to accelerate the creation of digital twins and support the transition toward Industry 5.0, MetricX leverages advanced local Large Language Models (LLMs), robust standardization, and deep interoperability to bridge the gap between physical and digital assets in complex industrial environments.

+**Key features and modules:**
+- **Wapi:** Secure, bi-directional data exchange and synchronization with PLM/PDM systems (Teamcenter, Windchill, SAP PLM, 3DEXPERIENCE), ensuring integrity, versioning, and end-to-end traceability.
+- **CAD:** Advanced extraction and normalization of native CAD data (PTC Creo, SolidWorks, Siemens NX), supporting both 2D and 3D geometries, assemblies, and engineering metadata.
+- **2D Data Extractor:** LLM-powered extraction, contextual correction, and standardization of 2D plans (DXF, PDF, scans) into “Industry Ready” structured files (JSON, STEP, CSV), optimized for quality control and automated integration.
+- **3D Data Extractor:** Automated conversion and structuring of 3D model data for digital twin simulation, XR, and advanced analytics—eliminating silos and enabling seamless data flows.
+- **XR Integrator:** Generation of output files for XR, AR/VR, and digital twin applications (Unity, Unreal, proprietary engines), contextualizing technical data for immersive visualization, maintenance, and training.

+This repository enables public testing, benchmarking, and transparent performance reporting of open MetricX modules, with only anonymized or synthetic data—no proprietary, confidential, or client material is ever included.

 ---